ruo91/docker-kubernetes/README.md

 all             : kill of all server (k or kill option only.)
                 ex) /bin/minion k all or /bin/minion kill all

-p, proxy        : kill of apiserver (k or kill option only.)
+p, proxy        : kill of proxy (k or kill option only.)
                 ex) /bin/minion k p or /bin/minion kill proxy

-kb, kubelet     : kill of scheduler (k or kill option only.)
+kb, kubelet     : kill of kubelet (k or kill option only.)
                 ex) /bin/minion k kb or /bin/minion kill kubelet
 ```